 5. Recommendation

-That the Committee recommend to Council accept the invitation of opting in to the PSAA sector led option for the appointment of external auditors for the period 2023/24 to 2027/28.
+5.1 That the Council accept the invitation of opting in to the PSAA sector led option for the appointment of external auditors for the period 2023/24 to 2027/28, as recommended by the Governance and Audit Committee.